-- Required: A designated IHE COVID-19 Compliance Task Force that is responsible for establishing and enforcing all COVID-19 safety protocols and ensuring that staff and students receive education about COVID-19.
+Required: A designated IHE COVID-19 Compliance Task Force that is responsible for establishing and enforcing all COVID-19 safety protocols and ensuring that staff and students receive education about COVID-19.
 A designated COVID-19 Compliance Officer who serves as a liaison to DPH in the event of a COVID-19 cluster or outbreak at an IHE setting.
-Required: Adequate supply of housing for students and faculty living on campus to safely isolate or - Required: Adequate supply of housing for students and faculty living on campus to safely isolate of quarantine when needed. - □ Required: A plan for all students and employees who have symptoms consistent with COVID-19 infection or are quarantined because of exposure to case(s) on campus to have access to testing or be tested for COVID-19 infection.
+Required: Adequate supply of housing for students and faculty to safely isolate or quarantine when needed.
+Required: A plan for all students and employees who have symptoms consistent with COVID-19 infection or are quarantined because of exposure to case (s) on campus to have access to testing or be tested for COVID-